WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Meadow_CLI/index.md

 ## Executing Commands

-Once installed, Meadow.CLI is accessble from a terminal prompt via the `meadow` command, and command arguments are passed via a fluent syntax, for instance, the following command will download the latest Meadow.OS:
+Once installed, Meadow.CLI is accessible from a terminal prompt via the `meadow` command, and command arguments are passed via a fluent syntax, for instance, the following command will download the latest Meadow.OS:

 ```bash
 meadow download os